Ozame/aigrad/gradu/NOTES.md

 3. Design research(?): application on the area

 ## Current Goals:
-1. Decide on final research questions, and form search phrase proposal
+-> Proposal ok, journal option #1 goal, conference papers included!

-2. Also research the journal based option, which journals would it be, how would they be ranked, number of material
+1. Dive deeper on the journal based option, which journals would it be, how would they be ranked, number of material, date range etc.
-3. Send proposition for councelor --> feedback

-4. Also find sources for the background chapters
+2. Also find sources for the background chapters
+   - AGI & its history, definition
+   - Method

 ### Possible research Questions (?)